top of page

 - How long is an appointment?

-Each session runs for one clinical hour (53 minutes).
+Each session lasts one clinical hour (53 minutes)

 How can I schedule an appointment?